 In addition to having good childcare experience, you also need to be a confident intermediate skier who is able to ski parallel, pole plant and be confident on all intermediate slopes.

-For people that do not have enough childcare or skiing experience, we also have a limited number of hotel jobs available for this winter season.
+If working with kids is not for you, we also have a limited number of hotel jobs available for this winter season.
 You will work full time in this busy resort.
 Depending on your previous work experience will depend on the exact role you will have.
 You could be working as a Housekeeper, restaurant Busser, dishwasher or even front desk!
 Read our blog for accounts written by oyster participants.
 Check out our 'more information page' for further details.

 I am working in Food and Beverage, we all have steady shifts, plenty to go around and have no problems whatsoever, personally its the best job I've ever had in every way!
 Richard Baker, Whistler 2010/11